 Aunt Jennifer’s Tigers

 Aunt Jennifer’s Tigers By Adrienne Rich Bright topaz denizens of a world of green.
-They do not fear the men beneath the tree; They pace in sleek chivalric certainty.
+They do not fear the men beneath the trees; They pace in sleek chivalric certainty.
 Aunt Jennifer’s finger fluttering through her wool Find even the ivory…

 Decomposition